memetb/fortified-ap/README.md

 There are several important (debilitating) constraints imposed on us by the networking stack:

 1. `xdp` is very powerful but is essentially not at all integrated with the networking stack: in particular, we are not able to mark packets or pass any meta data
-2. furthermore, `xdp` cannot be attached to virtual interfaces (of which bond is one)
+2. furthermore, `xdp` cannot be attached to virtual interfaces (of which `bond` is one)
 3. and finally, attaching XDP filters to each slave interface would require that they now share their state across all nics
 4. if using `tc`, packets can only be modified at ingress points (egress modification is not possible by design)
-5. resizing of packets using `tc` isn't straightforward: it is easy to grow a packet but isn't always possible to shrink it.
+5. resizing of packets using `tc` isn't straightforward: it is easy to grow(!) a packet but isn't always (?) possible to shrink it(!!).
 This makes encapsulation+decapsulation challenging
 6. finally, a packet going from a bond slave to master does not appear as a normal packet and thus, there is no ingress event from when it goes from slave to master.
 This means that the bonded interface sees exactly what the slave interface saw.

 ### End to end data flow pictogram (data is flowing from left to right)